-Now that Americans returning to the U.S. from abroad are no longer required to test for COVID-19 before boarding a plane, you might be wondering whether to pay up to insure your trip.
-Travel insurance often seems like an unnecessary cost, particularly when fares are refundable or you don’t have to pay a change fee.
-But there are situations when you must have it, as well as times when it’s not required but is worth paying for.
+Now that Americans returning to the U.S. from abroad are no longer required to test for COVID-19 before boarding a plane, you might be wondering whether it's worth it to pay for travel insurance.
+Travel insurance may seem like an unnecessary cost, particularly when fares are refundable or you don’t have to pay a change fee.
+But there are situations when its mandatory, as well as times when it’s not required but is worth paying for.

-On average, a travel insurance policy costs $248, according to data from SquareMouth, a travel insurance comparison site.
-But the amount you pay for a policy depends on a number of factors — the length of your trip, the number of travelers you need to insure, and even how old you are.
+However, the amount you pay for a policy depends on a number of factors — the length of your trip, the number of travelers you need to insure, and even how old you are.
 A better estimate is 4% to 11% of the total cost of a trip, experts say.
 You can compare plans at SquareMouth or TravelInsurance.
 Choose coverages that make sense for your trip, and be sure to read the fine print of any policy you consider.

 Because older travelers are generally at higher risk of health problems, policies tend to be more expensive the older you are.
 A 2021 analysis conducted by AdvisorSmith, a small business resource website, estimated that average prices differed from a low of $92 for a young child to a high of $805 for a 100-year-old person.
 The difference between a 40-year-old’s and 70-year-old’s average cost of travel insurance may come to about $100.
 But that doesn’t mean older folks can’t find affordable policies; shopping around and comparing plans is key.